gymreklab/GangSTR/README.md

 5. The repeat motif
 6. The sequence of the repeat region in the reference genome

 Below is an example file which contains 5 STR loci.
+Standard references for hg19 and hg38 can be obtained [below](#references).
 **NOTE: The table header is for descriptive purposes.
 The BED file should not have a header**

 | **CHROM** | **START** | **END** | **MOTIF_LEN** | **MOTIF** | **REFSEQ** |